pHAlkaline/summernote-plugins/README.md

 Nugget
 -------------

-Allow users to insert custom code nuggets into the WYSIWYG.
+Allow users to insert custom "nuggets" into the WYSIWYG.